3 mins

-Understanding the Difference Between SIL and ILO in the NDIS
+Understanding the difference between SIL and ILO in the NDIS

 Choosing the right living arrangement under the National Disability Insurance Scheme (NDIS) can be daunting.
 Supported Independent Living (SIL) and Individualised Living Options (ILO) are two distinct funding models designed to help participants live independently.
 While both aim to enhance independence, they differ significantly in their structure, flexibility, and support systems.
 Let’s break down these differences to help you decide which option suits your needs.